Daethyra/FreeStream/README.md

 The application **SHOULD**...
 1. Aim for 24/7 availability.
-2. Use a multi-page Streamlit application structure.
+2. Use a multipage Streamlit application structure.
 3. Prioritize ease of navigation
 4. Feature a visually appealing design.
 5. Position itself as a toolbox for niche professional workflows.